ayushlodha7/Personalized_Education_AI/readme.md

 - A RESTful API is developed using Flask to handle student requests.
 The application includes endpoints for retrieving educational content and requesting explanations of concepts.

 ### 3. OpenAI GPT-4 Integration
-- GPT-4 is integrated for processing natural language queries and generating context-appropriate responses.
+- GPT-4 is integrated to process natural language queries and generate context-appropriate responses.
 - Uses embeddings and completions to provide personalized learning experiences.

 ## Fine-Tuning LLMs with AutoTrain